GuilhermeWah/MiniMill-Video-ColorCoding./docs/design_decisions.md

 ## Raw Video Support (.MOV)
 - **Why?** Clients use iPhones and Nikons.
 These cameras often save video "sideways" with a metadata flag.
 - **Decision:** `FrameLoader` reads rotation metadata and rotates frames immediately upon load, so the rest of the pipeline sees upright images.

+## Calibration Tool Design

+- **Why?** All diameter-based decisions depend on `px_per_mm`.
+Hard-coding this value is brittle and error-prone when camera zoom or resolution changes.
+- **Decision:**
+  - Implement `CalibrationController` as a small state machine that lives beside the UI, not inside the vision code.
+  - Let the user pick two points on a frame corresponding to a known physical distance (e.g., a reference ring).
+We compute `px_per_mm` and store it in the YAML config.
+  - Use the status bar (`QStatusBar`) instead of blocking dialogs to guide the workflow (“Click START point”, “Click END point”, “Enter distance in mm…”).

+## ROI Tool Design

+- **Why?** Some structures (bolts, shell edges, flanges) are visually similar to beads and hard to mask purely via thresholds.
+Operators know these regions intuitively.
+- **Decision:**
+  - Implement an interactive `ROIController` that paints an ARGB mask aligned to the video frame.
+  - Encode ignore regions as semi-transparent red during editing, then save a derived grayscale `roi_mask.png` where white = valid, darker = ignored.
+  - Make the **detection** pipeline consume `roi_mask.png` to drop any candidate whose center lies outside the valid area.
+  - Reuse the same mask in the **exporter** so baked videos faithfully match on-screen overlays.

+## Exporter: MP4 with Baked Overlays

+- **Why?** Clients often want a standalone MP4 that looks exactly like the live player (same circle colors and sizes) but can be emailed or embedded without shipping the app.
+- **Decision:**
+  - Implement `VideoExporter` in `core/exporter.py` that replays the decoded frames, looks up cached detections, applies ROI filtering, and calls `OverlayRenderer` on each frame.
+  - Run export work on a `QThread` (`ExportThread`) from `MainWindow`, surfacing a `QProgressDialog` so the UI remains responsive.
+  - Keep all rendering logic in `OverlayRenderer` so the exporter cannot diverge visually from the UI.